 This shows that the rotor is being hit directly, and as a result, it is creating marks on the rotor itself.

 Car sliding to one side

-This is risky as well as it can cause the vehicle to skid and in a high-speed situation, it can send the car in a tailspin.
+This is risky as well as it can cause the vehicle to skid, and in a high-speed situation, it can send the car in a tailspin.

-The car sliding to one side when brakes are applied usually points towards irregular wear and tear of the brake pads meaning that one of them has deteriorated more than the other.
+The car sliding to one side when brakes are applied usually points towards irregular wear and tear of the brake pads meaning that one has deteriorated more than the other.
 It can also lead to a vibration in the brake pedal itself.